 Once the clock strikes midnight on 1 January, the slate is officially wiped clean.
-All of the financial mistakes you’ve made in 2017, and your biggest money regrets, will become a distant memory.
+All of the financial mistakes you’ve made, and your biggest money regrets, will become a distant memory.

 Whether you were irresponsible with your finances or just not clued up on how to make your money work harder – here are four key money mistakes to avoid in 2018.

 1. Spending like it’s going out of fashion

 If you’re known among your friends as the silliest spender, it’s time to get serious about your finances.
 While treating yourself and having a good time is great for the soul, it’s not necessarily great for your future.

 Unless you’re making the money to match your spending, it’s probably time to rein in the extravagant lifestyle and start thinking about your longer term goals.

 There’s a wide range of money saving apps you can use to keep track of your spending and we’ve compiled some tips to help you save more in 2018.
 If you’re a millennial we’ve got a tonne of specific advice, and if you’re a little bit older you can find out what your finances should look like in your late 30s, plus the worst money mistakes you can make in your 40s.